 - Rickshaws are the fastest and most efficient modes of transportation in Delhi

 - When in Delhi

-9. Don’t fret
+9. Don’t Fret

-In the list of busiest states, Delhi features at a high position with people keeping to their business unless the situation demands it.
+In the list of busiest states, Delhi features at a high position with people keeping to their business unless the situation demands otherwise.
 Usually this affects the tourism experience.
 However, it is very important to go with the flow and not get bogged down.
 Keep your travel plans open and flexible to enjoy it the most.

 Thanks for visiting 10 Tips!